tramitit/guides/en/belgium/request_for_proof_of_residence.md

 categories:
 - Belgium
 date: '2024-06-07'
-description: Learn how to obtain a Proof of Residence for bank accounts, loans, or citizenship.
-Follow our steps and check required documents for various purposes.
+description: Learn how to get your Proof of Residence for bank accounts, loans, migration, and more.
+Follow our detailed, step-by-step guide to ensure smooth processing.
 draft: false
-meta_title: 'Proof of Residence: Complete Guide for Utility and Bank Verification'
+meta_title: 'Proof of Residence Guide: How to Verify Your Address Easily'
-title: 'Proof of Residence: Complete Guide for Utility and Bank Verification'
+title: 'Proof of Residence Guide: How to Verify Your Address Easily'
 translationKey: belgium-request_for_proof_of_residence
 ---

 ## Description
 ### What is it?